joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 - You notice what they're not saying as much as what they are
 - You resist the urge to immediately problem-solve

-That last one is crucial.
+The last point trips people up.
 When someone shares a problem, the instinct is to jump to solutions.
 Often what they need first is to feel heard.
 Ask "what do you think you should do?" before offering your own ideas.

-## The Difficult Conversations
+## The difficult conversations

 1:1s are also where you have conversations you'd rather avoid.
 Performance issues, attitude problems, missed expectations.
 These conversations are uncomfortable, so people skip them.
 That's a mistake.